Daniel4la/Daniel4La/README.md

 ## Hi, I’m Daniel! 👋

-## 💫 About Me
+## About Me 💫

-🎓 A recent graduate with a **Bachelor of Information Technology** 💻 An aspiring **Full-Stack Software Engineer** on a journey to turn my passion for technology into real-world solutions 🧠 I'm currently focused on learning and mastering various programming languages and frameworks while building hands-on projects to deepen my understanding
+🎓 A recent graduate with a **Bachelor of Information Technology** <br>
+💻 An aspiring **Full-Stack Software Engineer** on a journey to turn my passion for technology into real-world solutions <br>
+🧠 I'm currently focused on learning and mastering various programming languages and frameworks while building hands-on projects to deepen my understanding <br>
-🛠️ From small applications to full-stack builds, each step brings me closer to becoming a confident and capable software engineer
+🛠️ From small applications to full-stack builds, each step brings me closer to becoming a confident and capable software engineer <br>

-## 🧠 My Journey So Far
+## My Journey So Far 🛤️

 - Learning core programming languages like `HTML`, `CSS`, `JavaScript`, `Python`, and `Java`
 - Exploring frameworks